binxio/cfn-mysql-user-provider/docs/MySQLUser.md

 If a user with the same name already exists, the user is "adopted" and it's password is changed.
 If `WithDatabase` is specified and a database/schema with the same name already exists, the user is granted all permissions on the database.

+For MySQL versions below 5.7, the provider locks the user out be generating a random password.

 ## Properties
 You can specify the following properties: